dwighthouse/PostComm.js/README.md

 Features
 --------

-* Creates persistant 'comm' objects that prepresent the connection across the iframe or window barrier
+* Creates persistent 'comm' objects that represent the connection across the iframe or window barrier
 * Handles the origin-based security for you
 * Only creates one comm per iframe or window, preventing duplication
 * Send and receive postMessage events to any number of iframes and windows